 Table of content

-There are two options of installation, the second one being mirrored of the first.
+For panel mount, there are two options of installation, the second one being mirrored of the first.

 Standard position as shown on Fisher photos (white extruder) and mirrored position as shown on Lily printer (green extruder).